SundayMba/printf-implementation/README.md

 	- You don’t have to handle the length modifiers.

 2. **With a face like mine, I do better in print : Handle the following custom conversion specifiers:
+	- `b`
-	- 'b' the unsigned int argument is converted to binary 3 **What one has not experienced, one will never understand in print : Handle the following conversion specifiers:
+	- the unsigned int argument is converted to binary
+3 **What one has not experienced, one will never understand in print : Handle the following conversion specifiers:
-	'u'
-	'o'
-	'x'
-	'X'
+	`u`
+	`o`
+	`x`
+	`X`
-	You don’t have to handle the flag characters
+	- You don’t have to handle the flag characters
-	You don’t have to handle field width
+	- You don’t have to handle field width
-	You don’t have to handle precision
+	- You don’t have to handle precision
-	You don’t have to handle the length modifiers
+	- You don’t have to handle the length modifiers